Names in the mix: a list of potential Conservative leadership contenders

-OTTAWA — The Conservative leadership race will begin Jan.
-13, with the party now having set the entry rules.
+OTTAWA — The Conservative leadership race has begun and the deadline to register as a candidate and meet the first round of requirements is Feb.
+27.

-Here is a list of people, in alphabetical order, who are considering making a run.
+Here is a list of the people, in alphabetical order, who are currently considering a bid.

 — Jean Charest: former Liberal premier of Quebec, Progressive Conservative party leader and federal cabinet minister.